SamAshray1/Conway-Game-of-Life/README.md

-Implementing Conway's Game of Life in Python with features such as interactive GUI, custom cell selection, reset button..
+Implementing Conway's Game of Life in Python with features such as -
+- Interactive GUI
+- Custom cell selection / Starting State
+- Reset Button
+- Randomize
+- Auto-Run (reach Game's Final State)

 ### Conway's Game of Life Rules include:
 * Any live cell with two or three live neighbors survives.